-In both securitizations structured as secured financings and securitizations structured as sales, the related receivables are sold by the Company (through a subsidiary) to the related securitization Trust.
-The difference between the two structures is that, while the receivables have been sold by the Company, in securitizations structured as secured financings the Company reports the assets and liabilities of the securitization Trust on its Condensed Consolidated Balance Sheet.
-Under both structures, the Noteholders and the related securitization Trusts have no recourse to the Company for failure of the Contract obligors to make payments on a timely basis.
+In all the Company's term securitizations, whether treated as secured financings or as sales, the Company has transferred the receivables (through a subsidiary) to the securitization Trust.
+The difference between the two structures is that in securitizations that are treated as secured financings the Company reports the assets and liabilities of the securitization Trust on its Consolidated Balance Sheet.
+Under both structures the Noteholders and the related securitization Trusts have no recourse to the Company for failure of the Contract obligors to make payments on a timely basis.
 The Company's Residuals, however, are subordinate to the Notes until the Noteholders are fully paid, and the Company is therefore at risk to that extent.